ahmadshaugi81/f5-cis-and-nginx-kic-demo/lab-installation-guide.md

     - **controller.replicaCount**: use to define the number of KIC pods created
     - **controller.nginxStatus.allowCidrs**: use to define list of IP address allowed to access N+ live dashboard
     - **controller.service.type**: use to create service directly in single Helm command to exposed KIC (ex: ClusterIP or NodePort)
-    - To integrate with Nginx ONE console for monitoring purposed, add this to helm charts
+    - To integrate with Nginx ONE console for monitoring purposed, add this to the helm charts:
     ```
     --set controller.image.repository=myregistry.example.com/nginx-plus-ingress \
     --set controller.nginxplus=true \